piraeusdatastore/piraeus-operator/docs/how-to/flatcar.md

 # How to Load DRBD on Flatcar Container Linux

-This guide shows you how to set up the DRBD® Module Loaderwhen using [Flatcar Container Linux](https://www.flatcar.org).
+This guide shows you how to set up the DRBD® Module Loader when using [Flatcar Container Linux](https://www.flatcar.org).

 To complete this guide, you should be familiar with: